vitelabs/vite-wiki/docs/introduction/ViteBridge.md

 The integrity of relays is guaranteed by collateral bonding, and any fraud attempt will lead to collateral losses.
 In some cases, even the relays conspire or collude, the losses they suffer will be much larger than the money they could abuse.

-How does relay verify transactions on the remote chain is a key point of this article, which will be explained in detail in the follow-up sections.
+How the relays verify transactions on the remote chain is a key point of this article, which will be explained in detail in the follow-up sections.

 ### Mint Transaction Creation
 How to generate a valid Vite chain transaction *T<sub>mint</sub>* according to *T<sub>lock</sub>*?